This post may contain affiliate links. See my disclosure policy.

 Key Ingredients

 - Cottage cheese.
 I tested both full-fat and low-fat cottage cheese, and while I preferred the texture of the full-fat variety, either could be used.
-You can also use my dairy-free cottage cheese if you want to cut back on the lactose/dairy.
+You can also use my dairy-free cottage cheese to cut back on the lactose/dairy.

 - Sugar.
 I used white sugar, but raw, uncut sugar also works.
 I’d avoid using brown sugar or coconut sugar as the cheesecake will be darker in color.

 - Lemon zest.
-I like to add some citrus in all my recipes to balance out the tart and sweet flavors.
+I like to add some citrus to all my recipes to balance out the tart and sweet flavors.

 - Greek yogurt.
 For tanginess and creaminess.
-I like to use full-fat yogurt because it’s super creamy but low-fat and non-fat yogurt work just as well.
+I like to use full-fat yogurt because it’s super creamy, but low-fat and non-fat yogurt also work.

 - Vanilla extract.
 A must for any good cheesecake.